- 1. What is Frailty?

 The term frailty or ‘being frail’ is often used to describe older people.

-Frailty describes a person’s overall stamina and how this relates to their chance of recovering from health problems quickly.
+Frailty describes a person’s overall stamina and how this relates to their chance of recovering quickly from health problems.
 Approximately 10% of people aged over 65 are frail.
 In those aged 85 and over, this increases to 25-50% (Age UK).

 People living with frailty may or may not have other major health conditions.
-Being frail can be seen as a fairly ‘minor’ health problem, but in reality it can have a severe and long term impact on someone’s physical and mental health and wellbeing.
+Being frail can be seen as a fairly ‘minor’ health problem, but in reality it can have a severe and long term impact on a person’s physical and mental health and wellbeing.

 2. Frailty and General Health

-Whilst frailty is not a major health illness itself, there are a number of conditions that are associated with being frail.
-Where staff from different organisations work together with the person, their carers and family, the overall aim should be that their frailty does not result in poorer health outcomes for them (see Promoting Wellbeing and Preventing, Delaying or Reducing Needs chapters).
-It is important that they have well-planned, joined-up care to prevent problems arising in the first place and a rapid, specialist response if their situation changes.
+There are a number of health conditions that are associated with being frail.
+Where staff from different organisations are working with a person, their carers and family, the overall aim should be that the person’s frailty does not result in poorer health outcomes for them (see Promoting Wellbeing and Preventing, Delaying or Reducing Needs chapters).
+It is important that a well-planned, joined-up care package is in place to prevent problems arising in the first place and provide a rapid, specialist response if their situation changes.